 Eating slowly also gives your brain time to pick up fullness signals, helping to prevent overeating and the bloat and indigestion that can follow.
 One study even found that when women ate more slowly, they consumed less but were more satisfied than when they were told to eat quickly.

-4. Go for bitters to feel better
+4. Go for Bitters to Feel Better

 When you eat something bitter (such as dandelion greens, arugula, and radicchio), take aromatic bitters (herbal extracts in an alcohol base), or swallow bitter herbal supplements, bitter taste receptors in your mouth and throughout your digestive tract send the message to your body to start making enzymes that help break down food.

 Slippery elm bark contains mucilage, a soothing compound that may help keep the lining of the GI tract healthy.
 It’s also known to help soothe heartburn and upset stomach.
 A small study in the Journal of Alternative and Complementary Medicine found that two formulas that contained slippery elm bark helped improve constipation, plus stomach pains and other symptoms in people with inflammatory bowel syndrome (IBS).

 Dandelion root and extract are particularly bitter; it’s recognized as a digestive stimulant and for its mild laxative properties that may help regulate bowel movements.

 Cardamom seeds are rich in phytochemicals that may help soothe the intestinal tract and support healthy gut microbes.

 Fennel is known to relax smooth muscles along the GI tract, plus the seeds help encourage the flow of bile needed to adequately break down food.

 Many people who suffer from acid reflux turn to drugs called proton-pump inhibitors (PPIs), which stop cells in the stomach from producing the hydrochloric acid that bubbles up and causes discomfort.
 In fact, they’re among the top 10 most widely used drugs in the world.

 3. Franke A, Harder H, Orth AK, Zitzmann S, Singer MV.
-Postprandial walking but not consumption of alcoholic digestifs or espresso accelerates gastric emptying in healthy volunteers.”
-Journal of Gastrointestinal Liver Diseases.
+Postprandial walking but not consumption of alcoholic digestifs or espresso accelerates gastric emptying in healthy volunteers.
+J Gastrointestin Liver Dis.
 2008 Mar;17(1):27-31.

-11. Hawrelak, JA and Myers, SP.
-“Effects of two natural medicine formulations on irritable bowel syndrome symptoms: a pilot study.
+4. Hawrelak JA, Myers SP.
+Effects of two natural medicine formulations on irritable bowel syndrome symptoms: a pilot study.
 J Altern Complement Med.
 2010 Oct;16(10):1065-71. doi: 10.1089/acm.2009.0090